some-ip-com/open-someip-spec/src/someip-sd.rst

 * Setting Session ID and Reboot Flag according to this specification.
 * Keeping a Session ID counter only used for sending Multicast SD messages.
+* Keeping Session ID counters for every Unicast relation for sending Unicast SD messages.
 * Understanding Session ID and Reboot Flag according to this specification.
 * Keeping a Multicast Session ID counter per ECU that exchanges Multicast SD messages with this ECU.
+* Keeping a Unicast Session ID counter per ECU that exchanges Unicast SD messages with this ECU.
 * Detecting reboot based on this specification and reaction accordingly.
 * Correctly interpreting the IPv4 and IPv6 SD Endpoint Options in regard to Reboot Detection.